matthias-bs/BresserWeatherSensorReceiver/README.md

 ## Lightning Sensor Post-Processing

 The lightning sensor transmits the accumulated number of strikes and the estimated distance from the storm front (at the time of the last strike) at an interval.
 The post-processing algorithm implemented in the class `Lightning` (see
-[Lightning.h](src/Lightning.h)) calculates the number of events during the past 60 minutes (same algorithm as in the rain statistics) and stores information of the last event:
+[Lightning.h](src/Lightning.h)) calculates the number of events during the past 60 minutes &mdash; using the same algorithm as the rain statistics &mdash; and stores information of the last event:
 * Timestamp,
 * Estimated distance and
 * Number of strikes since the previous event.